mabq/arch-base/README.md

    - Review the `hosts.ini` file --- make sure the hostname of the managed node you intend to affect is listed there.

-   - Make sure the following variables are correct before running the script:
+   - Make sure there is a configuration file for the managed node you intend to affect.
+Default options for all hosts are defined in `group_vars/all.yml`, specific host options are defined in `host_vars/{HOSTNAME}.yml`.

-     > Default options for all hosts are defined in `group_vars/all.yml`, you can overwrite any variable for a given host on each `host_vars/{HOSTNAME}.yml` file.
+   - Make sure the following variables are correct on the host options file:

      - `ansible_host` must be pointing to the correct IP address.
      - `installation_block_device_name` must be pointing to the correct [block device name](https://wiki.archlinux.org/title/Device_file#Block_devices).

-   - Run the script:
+   - Change directory into the cloned repository and run the playbook:

-     Change directory into the cloned repository and run:
+     > If you don't yet have the `~/.vault_key` file on the controller machine, create one with the instructions below.

      ```bash
      ansible-playbook --extra-vars "username={USERNAME}" --vault-password-file ~/.vault_key --ask-pass local.yml
      ```

-     > If you don't have the `~/.vault_key` file yet on the controller machine, create one following the instructions below.
+     When prompted, enter the password for the root user of the managed node (the one you just setup).

-     > You will be prompted for the root password of the managed node (the one you changed recently).
-If no errors occur the managed node will shutdown automatically after a successful installation.
+     Wait for the playbook to execute, if no errors occur the managed node will shutdown automatically after a successful installation.

    - Remove install media and turn it back on.